 - Secondly, commit to staying in your postnatal care facility until after your milk arrives.
 Voluntarily opting to go home before then, when you have never successfully breastfed a baby before, is setting up future difficulties.
 Breastfeeding is an Art … so even when feeling homesick, just accept that for now, you and your baby, both need to stay on and learn this new skill.

 - Finally, realise the establishment of synchronised breastfeeding takes a month.
 That means, a perfect wonderful latch first-time every-time; and the supply-and-demand balance for breastfeeding; are usually fully established at 5-6 weeks of age.
 Then it can become easy-peasy-breezy long-term.
 Repeat, how long does it take?: A month.
 Say that again: A month!
 So please don’t be thinking of committing breastfeeding hara-kiri just a couple of weeks in because it all seems so hard.
 Who said it was going to be easy?
 Sometimes it is, most times it’s not.
-During that first month, it’s essential to never hesitate to contact your LMC or local La Leche League representative for extra guidance.
+During that first month, it’s essential to never hesitate to contact your local La Leche League representative or a Lactation Consultant for extra guidance.
 Speak up!!
 Breastfeeding is by far the best initial investment you can ever make in your child’s ongoing health, and once established it’s also the loveliest, laziest and most convenient way to feed your Bubs.